 - When you see the jewelry start to brighten, rinse in cool water and air dry or use a soft cloth.

 If you’re traveling and want a quick and easy way to clean your jewelry, tuck a treated polishing cloth in your bag.
 These cloths have safe jewelry cleaning chemicals embedded in them already.
 Plus, they’re portable and won’t scratch your pieces.
 They work great on both silver and bronze.
+Our favorite is the Sunshine Cloth - be sure to add one to your order today!

 If your jewelry incorporates a dark patina as part of the design, it’s best to use a treated polishing cloth instead of the baking soda paste to protect the blackened accents and details.
 Likewise, all semi-precious and precious stones should be handled with care.
 A treated polishing cloth is the safest cleaning method.